 HiPKI EV TLS CA finances are a part of the overall finances of CHT.
 CHT is a publicly listed company and a Republic of China company listed on the New York Stock Exchange.
 In accordance with Article 36 of the Securities and Exchange Act, annual financial reports duly audited and attested by a certified accountant, approved by the board of directors and recognized by the supervisors are publicly announced and registered with the competent authority within three months after the close of each fiscal year.
 Financial reports duly reviewed by a certified accountant and reported to the board of directors are publicly announced and registered within 45 days after the end of the first, second and third quarters of each fiscal year.
 The operating status for the preceding month is publicly announced and registered within the first 10 days of each month.
 HiPKI EV TLS CA can provide self-insured asset prices based on CHT's financial reports.
-CHT's finances are sound, the ratio of liquid assets to current liabilities meets the lower than 1.0 requirement specified in the EV SSL Certificate Guidelines.
+CHT's finances are sound and its ratio of current assets to current liabilities is no lower than 1.0 which meets the requirement of the EV SSL Certificate Guidelines.